sballin/GPI_W7-X/README.md

 ## Overview

-The Red Pitaya running the code in koheron-sdk/instruments/GPI_RP has two jobs:
+The RP running the code in koheron-sdk/instruments/GPI_RP has two jobs:

 - Send open or close signals to several different valves
 - Monitor pressure readings from two gauges using two fast analog inputs

 ## Valve control

-Red Pitaya outputs are connected to the black box, which contains
+RP outputs are connected to the black box, which contains

 - "Card 1"
     - Fast circuit board 1